Best Colored Pencils for Adult Coloring Books: Our Top 5

 Most Inktense pencils score from 5 to 8 on the standard Blue Wool Scale with the majority being 8, which is the highest.

 Intense color quality

 – Extremely lightfast

 – Some sets have too many similar colors

 -Ink may lift when rewet in some circumstances

-Click the image to see the Supracolors on Amazon
+Click the image or blue text to see the Supracolors on Amazon

 Caran D’ache Supracolor colored pencils are watercolor pencils, also called aquarelles, meaning you can mix them with water as well as use them as regular colored pencils.
 (The best way is to use them to make watercolors, then use a brush to paint).
 They are soft and blendable in both wet and dry form.
 When used in wet or dry, they still offer unlimited blending possibilities.
 Their thick 3.7 mm cores offer exceptional covering power (making them a good value) and excellent lightfastness.
 They are ideal for covering large surfaces and sharpen to a fine point for crosshatching.
 Their hexagonal barrels make for an easy grip.
 They’re made in Switzerland with wood from Forest Council-certified cedar.

 The pencils are available individually or in sets, with a full listing of the colors in each set located on the item-specification table.
 The sets come in a sturdy hinge-lid tin.
 When coloring, you can combine them with Caran d’Ache Pablo Colored Pencils, pastels, and gouache for interesting effects.
 Using water sparingly works best when using them with coloring books.